What does the Bible say about Generosity? 5 Powerful Bible Verses

 The Bible says that when your identity in Christ is secure you love and give to others from the overflow of God’s love for you.

-To understand what does the Bible say about generosity, we can begin by studying Bible verses about generosity and the faithful life of Christ in the four gospels of the New Testament starting with the book of Matthew.
+To understand, ‘what does the Bible say about generosity’, we can begin by studying Bible verses about generosity and the faithful life of Christ in the four gospels of the New Testament starting with the book of Matthew.

 Bible Verses about Generosity

-There are many Bible verses about generosity.
-There are many scriptures you can turn to when wondering what does the Bible say about generosity.
 The Bible reveals that Jesus is the ultimate example of being generous.
 You learn that through giving, your heart grows closer to God and you discover a new type of joy.

 kids holding hands-what does the Bible say about generosity